 Uncertainty on preferences makes diversification a vital concern.
 It competes with efficient division as an objective for the divider.
 The analysis proceeds with a pile 1, preferred by the divider, with its complement denoted pile 2.
 The divider is eager to get the chooser to pick the latter.
 This is fostered in part by assigning greater chooser expected value to pile 2.
 This process is limited because the total value in pile 1 is being diminished, and that is the pile the divider hopes to get and will get most of the time.
-Holding the disparity in expected values fixed, the chooser is more likely to opt for pile 1 if there is substantial variability in actual values.
-That is why diversification comes in.
-Dividing multiple goods between the two piles significantly reduces the variability in value the chooser receives in either pile.
-Hence, dividing in this manner reduces the likelihood that the divider receives his bad outcome, namely that the chooser picks pile 1.
+Holding the disparity in expected values fixed, the chooser is more likely to opt for pile 1 the greater is variability in actual values.
+Diversification---achieved by dividing multiple goods between the two piles---significantly reduces the variability in the chooser's valuation of piles.
+Hence, it reduces the likelihood that the divider ends up with pile 2.

-Examples are developed with normal priors and two-point discrete priors.
-Intriguing, non-intuitive results emerge.
-With normally-distributed priors, if the critical ratios for the goods are all identical, the divider can achieve no more than his baseline utility, what he would get if each good were assigned by a coin flip.
-Yet, for more general distributions, even when goods are identically distributed and equally valued, the divider can construct bizarre, symmetry-breaking divisions that beat his baseline utility.

-Computing the divider's optimal division is easy in the known-preferences case.
+Computing the divider’s optimal division is easy in the known-preferences case.
 It is surprisingly difficult with preferences unknown.